How to make a Docker image

 Make a Dockerfile to execute a python script

-I make a very simple python script file test.py
+I make a very simple python script file test.py and a Dockerfile to execute it.

 FROM python:latest